Skip to main content

 • take action in regard to reducing the risk of fire

-The extent of fire safety measures required will depend on the design, layout and use of each individual property.
+The extent of fire safety measures required will depend on the size, layout and use of each individual property.

 Electrical Safety